 In the third quarter of 2012, our board of directors authorized the repurchase of up to \$300 million of our outstanding common stock.
 These purchases may be made from time to time at prevailing market prices in open market purchases, privately-negotiated transactions, block purchase techniques or otherwise, as determined by our management.
 The purchases will be funded from existing cash balances.
 The share repurchase program may be suspended, modified or discontinued at any time.
+During the third quarter of 2014, we repurchased 662,609 shares of our common stock at an average price of \$41.39, for an aggregate purchase price of \$27 million.

 The shares repurchased under the share repurchase program are available for general corporate purposes.
-As of June 30, 2014, the remaining amount for share repurchases under the authorized program was \$122 million.
+As of September 30, 2014, the remaining amount authorized for share repurchases under the program authorized in the third quarter of 2012 was \$95 million.